Getting Started with Incident Management

 In this example, you are the only one added to the new incident channel.
-When you add additional people or services in Additional Notifications for an actual incident, everyone is automatically added to the incident channel.
+When you add people or services in Notifications for an actual incident, all recipients are automatically added to the incident channel.

-If you don’t have the Slack integration enabled, click Link to Chat to add the link to the chat service you are using to discuss the incident.
+If you don’t have the Slack integration enabled, click Add Chat to add the link to the chat service you are using to discuss the incident.

 Troubleshooting and updating the incident

-The Incident page has four main sections: Overview, Timeline, Remediation, and Communication.
+The Incident page has four main sections: Overview, Timeline, Remediation, and Notifications.
 Update these sections as the incident progresses to keep everyone informed of the current status.